darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ## Extra info - Legacy reliable Alt-tab switch.

-`By default you don't need this step, if u followed Step DxVK 2.4 step correctly!`
+`By default you don't need this step, if u followed Step DxVK 2.4 setup correctly!`

 Current version with `## 6.
 Setup DxVk` having manual d3d8/d3d9 from dxvk makes alt tab working reliably at it is.
 Having this section only out of legacy how this problem was solved in the past.